What are some examples of nuclear reactions?

 Rutherford performed an experiment on nuclear reactions in 1918.
 He bombarded α-particles on nitrogen.
 He observed that as a result of this reaction, oxygen is obtained and a photon is emitted.
 That is

 This reaction indicated that when α-particle enters the nucleus, then an excitation is produced in it.
-And as a result of it OXYGEN and a proton is produced.
+And as a result of it and a proton is produced.
 Since the experiment of Rutherford, innumerable nuclear reactions have been observed.
 For nuclear reactions to take place the fulfillment of certain conditions is a must.

 Before and after any nuclear reaction the number of protons and neutrons must remain the same because protons and neutrons can neither be destroyed nor can they be created.
-We elaborate this point from the example of Rutherford’s nuclear reaction of NITROGEN and HELIUM here:
+We elaborate this point from the example of Rutherford’s nuclear reaction of and here:

 A nuclear reaction can take place only when the total energy of the reactants including the rest of mass-energy is equal to the total energy of the products.
-For its explanations, we again take the example of the nuclear reaction of Rutherford involving and HELIUM.
+For its explanations, we again take the example of the nuclear reaction of Rutherford involving and .
 In this reaction the mass of the reactants is :

-Mass of NITROGEN=14.0031 u
+Mass of =14.0031 u

-Mass of HELIUM =4.0026 u
+Mass of =4.0026 u

 Total mass of the reactants = 18.0057 u